How to get touch with us over the festive period

 The legal definition of step-parent

 The legal definition of ‘step-parent’ in the UK encompasses individuals who have married one of the biological parents of a child.
-Individuals who have lived with a biological parent for a significant amount of time is not sufficient in itself, although they may have assumed a traditional parental role for a child that is not biologically theirs.
+Individuals who have lived with a biological parent for a significant amount of time are not sufficient in themselves, although they may have assumed a traditional parental role for a child that is not biologically theirs.
 Marriage is therefore a legal prerequisite to acquire step-parent status.

 Step-parent rights after the relationship ends